 Submitted by: Nuclear Solutions, Inc.

-The fundamental mechanism works on the laboratory scale, and preliminary computer simulations suggest that this technology will also work on the industrial scale.
+NSOL's technology works on the laboratory scale, and preliminary computer simulations suggest that this technology will also work on the industrial scale.
 NSOL is taking the steps necessary for commercialization of the technology.
-As for most of the advanced nuclear technologies developed today, computer simulation is one of the most important and necessary steps.
-NSOL will use and improve a series of nuclear simulation codes (MCNP).
-The new set of simulation codes will allow the NSOL research and development team to design, test, improve, and develop experiments and commercial facilities through computer modeling.
+Like most of the advanced nuclear technologies developed today, computer simulation is one of the most important and necessary steps.
+NSOL will use and improve a series of nuclear simulation codes.
+The new set of simulation codes will allow the NSOL research and development team to design, test, improve and develop experiments and commercial facilities through computer modeling.

-NSOL plans to capitalize on its patent and patent-pending technology by forming strategic alliances and joint ventures with well-established leaders in the nuclear industry.
+NSOL plans to capitalize on its patented and patent-pending technology by forming strategic alliances and joint ventures with the well-established leaders in the nuclear industry.
 Continued revenue streams are expected through licensing of the technology with both upfront fees and ongoing royalties.

-2. NSOL's technology, the HYPERCON(TM) ADS process, is an electron accelerator-based photodisintegration process, incorporating the most recent advances in the photo-nuclear industry.
+2. Nuclear Solutions' technology, the HYPERCON(TM) ADS process, is an electron accelerator-based photodisintegration process that reduces the atomic mass of radioactive materials, thereby rendering them non-radioactive or radioactive with a short half-life.
+These processes involve accelerator-driven technology and photo-nuclear reactions, incorporating the most recent advances in the photo-nuclear industry.

 3. The technology could be developed into new applications for remediation of nuclear waste.
 Industrially, it would operate at a sub-critical level, so the heat produced by the process could also be used to generate electricity in a safe and environmentally benign manner.